aswna/Environment/README.md

 Check whether you are using Symantec Endpoint Protection.
 If so, the you may want to change Client Management settings: Current location to "Out of ... premises".

-#### After deleting a submodule an adding it back Git gets confused ####
+#### After deleting a submodule and adding back another with the same name, Git gets confused ####
 Sometimes I replace an official submodule with my own fork until the fix gets merged into the official repository.
-Even when I follow the above recipe for the submodule deletion, Git gets confused.
+Even, when I follow the above recipe for the submodule deletion, Git gets confused.
-I could not find out a better solution than creating a new clone of the whole repository containing all the submodules.
+I could not find out a better solution than creating a new clone of the superproject repository (containing all the submodules).
 Note: take care of the non-tracked private files!
-There must be a flaw in my Git usage.
+Is there a flaw in my Git usage?
+Deleting the out-dated entry from <code>.git/config</code> might help.

 ### Troubleshooting (obsolete) ###
 Following troubles are obsolete, since my way of use has changed.